Japan

 ART3711 is a 3-credit, 3000-level course and requires the following prerequisites:

-• One 1000-level course in the Integrated Arts - can be ART, CER, DRW, MUS, PHO, PNT, THE, VIT or Art History Course or permission of the department chair, Meg Baronian.
+- One course in the Integrated Arts - can be ART, CER, DRW, MUS, PHO, PNT, THE, VIT or Art History Course

-Program Director: Christie Herbert, Professor of Arts
+Program Director: Luke Strosnider, Assistant Professor of Photography

 Academic Director: Cynthia Ludlam, Assistant Professor of Ceramics